benrayfield/lambdasmiter/README.md

 ipull - stream instruction pointer, an index into a double[] (aka Float64Array) on heap which increments and returns the next double at each call of a certain opcode which occurs on the stack, so 2 levels of instructionPointer: ip and sip (TODO think of better names for these registers).

+ipullFrom - ipullFrom(ipull) is the current stream instruction.

 "so the stack can kind of print itself from that single pass over the double[] opcodes" (in theory, TODO).

 All registers are writable by the double/float64 instruction at *ip, such as pushing 10 megabytes onto the stack with or without clearing it to 0s